Yash-0223/InstaHyre-Job-Analysis-Project/README.md

     1. Started with scrapping of the data from InstaHyre's website with Python and saving it into CSV files, imported the CSV files into an Excel file.

-    2. Did the Data cleaning part with the help of Pandas and imported the CSVs into MySQL for further analysis.
+    2. Did the Data cleaning part with the help of Pandas and Power Query (MS Excel), imported the CSVs into MySQL for further analysis.

     3. Imported CSVs in MySQL, created tables using Group By, Join, Trim, Constraints etc.

     4. Exported all the tables from MySQL to MS Excel and created required tables to gain some insights.